 Simulations are an incredibly useful tool for training medical personnel on high-risk and infrequent scenarios [1].
 Although there are many high fidelity simulations on the market, all of them are based around plastic mannequins that lack the ability to interact and move the way a real human could thus breaking a sense of realism for the medical personnel [2].
 Therefore, the team proposes a wearable simulation vest that can be worn by an actor or instructor.
 This will enhance the authenticity of the experience between the medical personnel trainee and the patient by allowing the trainee to interact with someone that can talk, act, and move the way a real patient would.
 The vest will include speakers that emit heart and lung sounds that are hearable through a stethoscope.
-The vest will be controlled remotely through an app that will allow either the user or an instructor in a nearby room to control the vest and adjust the sounds to create different scenarios and respond to interventions applied.
+The vest will be controlled remotely through a graphical user interface that will allow either the user or an instructor in a nearby room to control the vest and adjust the sounds to create different scenarios and respond to interventions applied.
+The final design involves five speakers, four for the lungs and one for the heart, controlled by a raspberry pi and soundboards.
+Due to delays in material delivery because of COVID-19, fabrication and testing were not able to be conducted.
 Ultimately, the goal is to have a functional simulation vest that has heart and lung sounds, and can be used to assist doctors, residents, and nurses in training by providing the most realistic interpretation of any given scenario.